Promgirl65/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-echo $PATH | tr ":" "\n" | wc -l creates a script that counts the number of directories in the PATH printenv create a script that lists environment variables set creates a script that lists all local variables and environment variables, and functions
+echo $PATH | tr ":" "\n" | wc -l creates a script that counts the number of directories in the PATH printenv create a script that lists environment variables set creates a script that lists all local variables and environment variables, and functions BEST="School" Create a script that creates a new local variable